 Loc: Neah Bay

 Start: 6:25 End: 12:45

-The next amazing encounter provided the cliffs on the coast just behind the Sail River and before the Third Beach.
-The soft sand stone boulders looked like someone had poured concrete between them, they were so nicely smoothed out into really interesting formations with holes, caves and pillars.
+The next amazing encounter gave the cliffs on the coast just behind the Sail River and before the Third Beach.
+The soft sand stone boulders looked like someone had poured concrete between them, they were so nicely smoothed out into interesting formations with holes, caves and pillars.
 Cliffs, like I have never seen them so far!
 Like someone had glued a layer of cliff bordures on the forest bottom.
-One could probably easily walk along them – if I could have landed.
-Maybe from Sail River, there would be access.
-Sail and Seal Rock were probably of the same origin.
+One could easily walk along them – if I could have landed.
+From Sail River, there might be access.
+Sail and Seal Rock were likely of the same origin.

 I was wondering why the beautiful Third and Second Beach before Neah Bay were not busy in this high season with people?
-Again private land???
-I saw a “Beach Front Property for sale” sign above the pretty cliffs…the headwind was pretty strong by now, but as my distance for the day was short again, I rather appreciated the challenge after those easy going blind paddling days.
+Again, private land???
+I saw a “Beach Front Property for sale” sign above the pretty cliffs…the headwind was strong by now, but as my distance for the day was short again, I appreciated the challenge after those easy going blind paddling days.